 - Why Book Launching Is Your #1 Best Asset (Instagram Live) – Watch Here

-- Book Launching VS Evergreen Marketing (Podcast Episode) – Watch Here
+- Book Launching VS Evergreen Marketing (Podcast Episode) – Listen Here

-- How To Launch Your Book In 12 Easy Steps (Podcast Episode) – Watch Here
+- How To Launch Your Book In 12 Easy Steps (Podcast Episode) – Listen Here

 4) Not Building Trust or Relationships With Your Audience